-Baby teeth aren’t designed to stay on with you all through life.
+Baby teeth aren’t designed to stay with you all through life.
 Most people think this way.
 It should not matter if a child gets a cavity or suffers from tooth erosion.
 But this is not right.
 It’s important to keep your child’s teeth healthy since childhood!
 Dentists recommend you start brushing your child’s teeth the moment the first one erupts.
 Tooth decay, to put it in simple words, can affect everyone.
 It is hence important to exercise good oral health to put off any long-lasting problems.

 Dental Erosion in Children

 Tooth enamel is the basic shield of your teeth that protects your teeth from plaque and cavities.
 However, it can still be eroded regardless of how strong it is.
-This can leave a child’s teeth vulnerable to tooth decompose, cavities, and even gum infection.
+This can leave a child’s teeth vulnerable to tooth decomposition, cavities, and even gum infection.

 Tooth Erosion: Reasons by Dentist Glendale